UniversalDependencies/docs/_ga-feat/Dialect.md

 `Ulster` : Ulster dialect

-The Ulster dialect is the variety of Irish spoken mostly in the province of Ulster in the north of Ireland, mostly limited to the county of Donegal.
+The Ulster dialect is the variety of Irish spoken mostly in the province of Ulster in the north of Ireland.

 ### Examples

 * _domhsa (standard: dom)_ "for me"
 * _fá (standard: faoi)_ "under"
-* _cha (standard: ní)_ (negation)
+* _cha (standard: ní)_ negation